Will the clocks going back affect my baby?

 Let’s look at the gradual approach first (based on a 7am-7pm routine):

-• On the Wednesday night before the clocks go back an hour, start to adjust your little one’s bedtime, putting them to bed 10-15mins later than usual.
+• On the Wednesday before the clocks go back an hour, start to adjust your little one’s nap(s) and bedtime, putting them to bed 10-15mins later than usual.
+For example if they are doing 1 nap and it’s normally at 1pm, start pushing that to 1.15pm and then bedtime from 7 to 7.15pm, this is to ensure the wake window between the nap finishing and bedtime remains the same to avoid overtiredness.

-• If they sleep a little later in the mornings, that is great – let them do so.
+• If they sleep a little later in the mornings, that’s great and what we want so let them do so.

-• On the Saturday before the clock change, try to keep them awake until 1 hour after their normal bedtime routine, i.e. 8pm.
+• On the Saturday before the clock change, try to keep them awake until 1 hour after their normal nap and bedtime routine, i.e. 2pm and 8pm.

 • On Sunday morning, the plan would be for them to wake around 7am with the clock change.

-• On Sunday, follow your existing routine and put your little one down at the normal routine time.
+• On Sunday, follow your existing routine and put your little one down at the normal routine time, i.e. 1pm and 7pm.

 • Whilst this all seems very “perfect”, it can work; but don’t be alarmed if it takes a few days for your little one to adjust to the new timings.